 In general, the sensitivity of the ultrasound images was significantly less than that of CT images in detecting lesions.
 Ultrasound images are not as detailed as those from CT or MRI scans.
 Their applications are also limited in some parts of the body because the sound waves cannot go through the air (such as in the lungs) or bone.
-The main objective of this experiment was to show the capability of the proposed method to detect the lesions in ultrasound images despite the gray level resemblance of adjoining cysts and lesions from the CT images and the ultrasound image, despite the gray level resemblance of adjoining organs and the different gray levels of hepatic cysts and lesions in the images.
+The main objective of this experiment was to show the capability of the proposed method to detect the lesions in ultrasound images despite the gray level resemblance of adjoining organs and different gray levels of hepatic cysts and lesions in these images.
+As observed in Figure 14, the proposed method successfully detects two lesions.
+However, due to the low quality of this kind of images, the final result is not as good as CT images.